 Play how you want

-If you can’t whip up an iPhone 6 from scratch — or get overwhelmed just thinking it — Minecraft still has plenty for you to do.
+If you can’t whip up an iPhone 6 from scratch — or get overwhelmed just thinking about it — Minecraft still has plenty for you to do.
 You can indeed create amazing and elaborate buildings (and more) in Minecraft.
-But you can forgo elaborate creations entirely and just focus on exploring the world.
+But you can forgo intricate creations entirely and focus on exploring the world.
 Part of the fun is exploring and building up an arsenal of powerful weapons to assist you on your travels.
-The game rewards you for playing however you’d like and never makes you feel as if you’re playing it the wrong way.
+The game also rewards you for playing however you’d like.
+Minecraft never makes you feel as if you’re playing it the wrong way.
 Players who don’t want to create elaborate buildings or contraptions can still find plenty to do in any mode.
-Enjoy hunting for diamonds, exploring vast cave systems, creating a farm, raising livestock, and building a simple home, just for starters.
+Enjoy hunting for diamonds, exploring vast cave systems, creating a farm, raising livestock, or building a simple home, just for starters.
 You can also collaborate with friends to erect structures, go on adventures, and perform wacky, blocky experiments.

 Available on a wide variety of devices

 Minecraft is available in two editions — Minecraft Java Edition and Minecraft Bedrock Edition.
 The Java edition is only playable on PC, which is no small thing.
 The Bedrock edition supports cross-play between Android, iOS, consoles, and PC users running the Bedrock client.
 Because Microsoft owns Minecraft now, you can use one login (your Xbox Live credential) to log in no matter what device you’re using.
 Minecraft makers were wise to have made the game compatible with a wide range of devices, giving the game ample exposure to the player population.
 Plus, the impressive cross-play capability makes it simple to play with friends who own the game on a different system, a feature often lacking in other hit titles.